 Paul Barile is a writer who happens to do other creative things.
 His novel “My Brother’s Hands” (2015 Lexographic Press) is available on Amazon.com and where fine books are sold.
 His first collection of poetry “Come to Chicago: Iraq is Burning” is available on Amazon.com.
 His novelette “Chasing Happy” is also available on Amazon.com.
 The audiobook “Chasing Happy” is available on Apple Music.
 His novella “Ten Pounds of Gold” is also available at – say it with me now – Amazon.com

 Paul is deeply rooted in the Lucha Libre community in and around the Chicagoland area.
 His dual language YA book “The Legend of Aguila Azul” (2021 Lexographic Press) is getting a major international re-release this spring along with “Kid Chaos Versus the Sandman '' which is a Lucha Libre dual-language coloring book.

 “The Legend of Aguila Azul” is the first book in the Legends of the Lucha series of dual language YA books which will be released periodically.
 Each book features a different protagonist from a different neighborhood in Chicago.

 “Love.
 Money.
-Pride” and “Down for the Count” – two short films written by Paul are in post-production with a spring 2022 release planned.
+Pride” and “Down for the Count” – two short films written by Paul were recently released.
 “Quiet Girls Don’t Make History” a short documentary about teen-age girls working as professional luchadoras is in post-production.
 This film was co-written and co-directed by Paul.